PaloAltoNetworks/a3s/README.md

 ## Obtaining identity tokens

-This section describes how to create the various sources of authenticatio, how to retrieve a token from them, apply restrictions or apply cloaking.
+This section describes how to create the various sources of authentication, how to retrieve a token from them, apply restrictions or apply cloaking.

 All the following examples will assume to work in the namespace `/tutorial`.
 To create it, you can run:

     export A3SCTL_API="https://127.0.0.1:44443"
     export A3SCTL_API_SKIP_VERIFY="true"
     export A3SCTL_NAMESPACE=/tutorial

     a3sctl api create namespace --with.name tutorial --namespace /

-> NOTE: the env variable will tell a3sctl which namespace to target without
+> NOTE: The env variable will tell a3sctl which namespace to target without
 > having to pass the `--namespace` flag every time.
+>
 > NOTE: Some auth commands will require to pass the namespace of the auth
 > source.
 You can either set `--source-namespace` or leave it empty to fallback
 > on the value set by `--namespace`.
+>

-> NOTE: you can also get more info about a ressource by using the `-h` flag.
+> NOTE: You can also get more info about a resource by using the `-h` flag.
-> This will list all the possible properies the api supports.
+> This will list all the possible properties the API supports.

 ### Restrictions